CMS Key Management Handbook

 - Regular key rotation ensures CMS systems are resilient to manual rotation, whether due to a security breach or the need to migrate application to a stronger cryptographic algorithm.

-- Limiting the number of messages encrypted with the same key version helps prevent attacks enabled by cryptanalysis.
-Cryptanalysis is the study of ciphertext, ciphers and cryptosystems with the aim of understanding how they work and finding and improving techniques for defeating or weakening them.
+- Limiting the number of messages encrypted with the same key version helps prevent attacks enabled by cryptanalysis[14].

 Recommended minimum frequency of key rotation – Annually.

-Note - The rotation schedule can be based on either the key's age or the number or volume of messages encrypted with a key version.
-NIST SP 800-57 Recommendation for Key Management describes cryptoperiods as a factor in determining an appropriate period for rotation.
+Note: The rotation schedule can be based on either the key's age or the number or volume of messages encrypted with a key version.
+NIST SP 800-57 Recommendation for Key Management describes cryptoperiods as a factor in determining an appropriate period for rotation[15].

-CMS recommends Online Certificate Status Protocol (OCSP) over Certificate Lifecycle Management (CLM) because there can be latencies in the system where CLM may not have the most up to date revocations.
+CMS recommends Online Certificate Status Protocol[16] (OCSP) over Certificate Lifecycle Management[17] (CLM) because there can be latencies in the system where CLM may not have the most up to date revocations.
+OCSP provides real-time revocation status, reducing risks from stale certificate lists while CLM may introduce delays in propagation, increasing exposure to compromised keys.
+CMS will continue evaluating OCSP and emerging certificate management technologies for optimizing key lifecycle security.

 Key Revocation